vicsfran/chDA-Contact-Center-2023/README.md

 ### Contexto do desafio:

-**The challenge presented here is for a Data Analyst position that I applied for in July/2023 for a telecommunications company.
+**The challenge presented here is for a Data Analyst position that I applied for a telecommunications company.
 In order to maintain the company's confidentiality, I have made some changes to the document I sent, removing logos and any possible identification.**

 This challenge consists of a presentation of a common problem encountered in contact center operations through a fictitious company, a database provided by the company and the questions that need to be answered using data analysis.